metalbear-co/mirrord-intellij/README.md

   Download the latest release and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

-## How To Use

-- Click the mirrord icon in the Navigation Toolbar
-- Start debugging your project
-- Choose a pod to impersonate or choose to run in the "targetless" mode
-- The debugged process will be plugged into the selected pod or into the cluster environment by mirrord

 <p align="center">
   <img src="./src/main/resources/META-INF/usage.gif">